JuliaAI/MLJ.jl/ORGANIZATION.md

   [Distributions.jl](https://github.com/JuliaStats/Distributions.jl)
   and
   [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl));
-  and (ii) provide functionality essential to the MLJ user that is not contained in one of the "satellite" repositories.
-See the [MLJBase.jl readme](https://github.com/alan-turing-institute/MLJBase.jl) for a detailed description of contents.
+  and (ii) provide functionality essential to the MLJ user that has not been relegated to its own "satellite" repository for some reason.
+See the [MLJBase.jl readme](https://github.com/alan-turing-institute/MLJBase.jl) for a detailed description of MLJBase's contents.

 * [MLJModels.jl](https://github.com/alan-turing-institute/MLJModels.jl)
   hosts the MLJ **registry**, which contains metadata on all the models